git-check-ref-format

 status if it is not.

-is stored under the $GIT_DIR/refs/heads directory, and a tag is stored
+is stored in the refs/heads hierarchy, while a tag is stored in the

-under the $GIT_DIR/refs/tags directory (or, if refs are packed by git
+in file $GIT_DIR/packed-refs if refs are packed by git gc).

 1. They can include slash / for hierarchical (directory) grouping, but

-no slash-separated component can begin with a dot ..
+no slash-separated component can begin with a dot . or end with

 2. They must contain at least one /.
 This enforces the presence of a